 In the event of an emergency, Sam Houston State University will initiate and provide, without delay, immediate notifications to the university community upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, employees, and visitors occurring on the campus.
+Emergency Notifications are composed and issued by the Integrated Marketing Communications (IMC) Department, SHSU PD Chief, Director of Emergency Management, or University Police Dispatch.
+Following the initial notification, IMC will provide all subsequent updates.
 SHSU PD staff is responsible for responding to reported emergencies and confirming the existence of an emergency, sometimes in conjunction with campus administrators, local first responders and/or the national weather center.